Form of Government: Federal republic

 The legal system is based on the continental one, with some common law elements.
 Referendums are frequently used as direct democratic tools to consult the population on federal and canton issues.

-Foreign residents, mainly from European countries, account for 25% of the population (Italians make up the most sizeable group).
-Asylum applications have significantly reduced in 2017.
+There are over 2 million foreign residents, mainly from European countries (Italians make up the most sizeable group).
 An increasing number of Swiss citizens live abroad.